What is a share house? Basic structure and features

 1. People who enjoy communication

-In a share house, there are many opportunities to use shared spaces such as the living room and kitchen, which naturally leads to interaction between residents.
-For people who enjoy conversation and interaction with others, a share house is an attractive environment.
-In particular, if there are foreign residents, there are many opportunities for intercultural exchange and you can be exposed to new values.
+In a share house, there are many opportunities to use common spaces such as the living room and kitchen, which naturally leads to interaction between residents.
+A share house is an attractive environment for people who enjoy talking and interacting with others.
+In particular, if there are foreign residents, there are many opportunities for cross-cultural exchange and you can be exposed to new values.

 2. People who can cooperate with others